PrathmeshSadake/PrathmeshSadake/README.md

 </a>

 ### Glad to see you here!
-I have worked hands-on with some of the most popular Python libraries, including pandas, NumPy, Matplotlib, and many more.
+I'm a full-stack engineer.
+As a full-stack developer, I can create client-facing apps and websites with cutting-edge back-end support.
+I usually use the MERN stack, but I'm flexible enough to utilize whatever tools are required.
+I have also worked hands-on with some of the most popular Python libraries, including pandas, NumPy, Matplotlib, and many more.
 I have worked with real-world datasets to learn the statistical and machine learning techniques I need to perform hypothesis testing and build predictive models.
 I know how to process data for features, train models, assess performance, and tune parameters for better performance.

 I am a collaborative person but sometimes I get nervous and self-conscious in social situations.
 Also I enjoy making people around me laugh.
 <br/>